Horse64/core.horse64.org/docs/Coding Style.md

-Even if you're working on a project alone, you should try to keep the code readable, because if you work on it for longer you'll forget what each piece was meant to do. **Clear naming and code layout can greatly help quickly grasping a code's intended purpose.**
+Even if you're working on a project alone, you should try to keep the code readable, because if you work on it for longer you'll forget what each piece was meant to do. **Clear naming and code layout can help grasping a code's intended purpose.**

-However, as a beginner you might find this tedious or irrelevant, which is fair.
-The larger and older your project is, the more relevant coding style becomes.
+As a beginner you might find this irrelevant, which is fair.
+The larger and more advanced your code, the more relevant style is.

 Recommended style for Horse64
 -----------------------------

-To make it easier for everyone to jump in, the following common style tweaks are recommended for Horse64 code:
+The following common style guideline is recommended for Horse64 code:

 - Indent code blocks inside '{ ... }' by 4 spaces,
   and keep the opening brackets on the same line.